Anku5hk/Programmers_guide_to_Python/book.md

 # chaining operators operation Eg.
 if x <= y < z: # is similar to "if x<=y and y<z:"
 ```
+#### Expressions
-* Expressions: Are a part of statement (as in expression statement), a expression is something that returns value/sequence by doing some operation (arithmetic/conditional/lambda function).
+Are a part of statement (as in expression statement), a expression is something that returns value/sequence by doing some operation (arithmetic/conditional/lambda function).
 ```Python
 # some examples
 "Yes"+"this"